Max-Derner/python-lessons/Lesson_02/02_raising_and_catching_exceptions.md

 So, raising exceptions...

-Firstly, you might know this process as "_throwing an error_" but in Python parlance it's actually "_raising an exception_".
+Firstly, you might know this process as "_throwing an error_" but in Python parlance it's "_raising an exception_".
 No one really cares though, so call it what you want.
-Anyway, it's all nice and easy to do, just use the `raise` keyword and pass a little message into the initialiser, like so:
+Anyway it's all nice and easy to do, just use the `raise` keyword and pass a little message into the initialiser of your chosen exception, like so:

 ```python
 raise NotImplementedError("You'll need to actually implement this")